nheron/droolsonboarding/gettingStarted/brms.md

 ### Rule design pattern : decision tables,decision tree, guided rules

-In previous tutirial, we have learned how to write rules using the Drools Rule Language (DRL)
+In previous tutorial, we have learned how to write rules using the Drools Rule Language (DRL)

 ![](drools/lesson1_fig31.png)